christophertalley/DisChat-Frontend/README.md

 # [DisChat](https://dischat-application.herokuapp.com/)
 Click on the "Demo" button to sign in as a demo user

+## What is DisChat?
+DisChat is a full-stack chat application in which users can create "servers" and channels within those servers in order to send messages to each other in real time.

 ## Developers

 - [Chris Talley](https://christalley.dev/) ([GitHub](https://github.com/christophertalley) | [LinkedIn](https://www.linkedin.com/in/chris-talley-91814a19b) | [AngelList](https://angel.co/u/chris-talley-3))